allen-garvey/capricornus-turn-based-strategy/README.md

 * Download or clone this repository
 * `cd` into the project directory
 * Run `npm install` to install dependencies
+* Type `npm start` to watch and compile files, start a local webserver and open your browser to [localhost:3000](http://localhost:3000)

+## Webpack scripts

-* Run `npm run webpack:dev` to build Sass and JavaScript files for local development, or `npm run webpack:prod` to create a production build
+* `npm run webpack:dev` to build Sass and JavaScript files for local development
+* `npm run webpack:prod` to create a production build
-* Optionally, you can type `npm run wepback:watch` to start webpack and automatically watch for changes and re-build as necessary
+* `npm run wepback:watch` to start webpack and automatically watch for changes and re-build as necessary
-* Type `npm start` to start a local webserver
+* `npm start` to watch and compile files, start a local webserver and open your browser to [localhost:3000](http://localhost:3000)
-* Open a supported browser to [localhost:3000](http://localhost:3000).

 ## Copyright